saltict/availproject.github.io/docs/about/identity.md

 image: https://docs.availproject.org/img/avail/AvailDocs.png
 ---

+## Introduction

+This guide will walk you through the process of setting an on-chain identity on the Goldberg testnet.

 ## Reserve Funds for Identity Bonding

 To store personal information on-chain, users are required to lock a specific amount of funds as a bond.
 This bond is refundable upon the clearance of the identity.